-Keri Says: There are so many important minerals beyond the obvious two—iron and calcium— that help your body function efficiently and thrive.
+Keri Says: There are so many important minerals beyond the obvious two—iron and calcium—that help your body function more efficiently and thrive.

-The good news is that if you’re eating a variety of fresh vegetables every single day, you’re likely already getting a lot in your diet.
-Which should you be paying attention to, specifically?
+The good news is if you’re eating a variety of fresh vegetables every day, you’re likely already getting a lot of minerals in your diet.
+But which ones should you be paying attention to, specifically?
 Here are five to start with.

 Zinc has a few key jobs.
 Your brain needs it for cognition and memory, and it also helps your body produce the important thyroid hormone T3.
 Oysters are one of the best sources of zinc, and they also contain plenty of selenium, which aids in thyroid hormone synthesis.
 In other words, start shucking.